TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ## Why You Should Care About Semantic HTML5

-By using semantic HTML5 elements, you’re not just making your website look nice—you’re making it easier for search engines, screen readers, and even future developers to understand what’s going on.
+By using semantic HTML5 elements, you're not just making your website look nice—you're making it easier for search engines, screen readers, and even future developers to understand what's going on.
 Plus, the page is more accessible, more SEO-friendly, and just easier to maintain.

 So go ahead, use the right elements in the right place, and make your web pages smarter.
 Trust us, your users—and your future self—will thank you.